YourRoots Logo

 Children(s): Mary Howe, Joseph Howe, Hannah Howe, Elizabeth Howe, Rebekah Howe, Abraham Howe, Sarah Howe, Abigail Howe

-It was in 1639 that Hannah Ward was born in Sudbury, Middlesex, Massachusetts, a child of William Ward and Elizabeth Storey.
-Hannah Ward went on to marry Abraham Howe and had children such as Mary Howe, Joseph Howe, Hannah Howe, Elizabeth Howe, Rebekah Howe, Abraham Howe, Sarah Howe and Abigail Howe.
-Hannah Ward was deceased by 1717 in Marlborough, Middlesex, Massachusetts.
+Hannah Ward was born in 1639 in Sudbury, Middlesex, Massachusetts, the child of William Ward and Elizabeth Storey.
+Hannah Ward married Abraham Howe, and had children including Mary Howe, Joseph Howe, Hannah Howe, Elizabeth Howe, Rebekah Howe, Abraham Howe, Sarah Howe, Abigail Howe.
+Hannah Ward passed away in 1717 in Marlborough, Middlesex, Massachusetts.

 Find more search results for Hannah Ward